-The Authority was involved in NW Fire Control Ltd and the North West Partnership Board, details of which are disclosed in Notes 36 and 37 respectively.
+The Authority was involved in NW Fire Control Ltd, details of which are disclosed in Notes 36

 32 Capital Expenditure and Capital Financing

 The total amount of capital expenditure incurred in the year is shown in the table below, together with the resources that have been used to finance it.
 Where capital expenditure is to be financed in future years by charges to revenue as assets are used by the Authority, the expenditure results in an increase in the Capital Financing Requirement (CFR), a measure of the capital expenditure incurred historically by the Authority that has yet to be financed.
 The CFR is analysed below.